Meaning of Poisson's ratio

 Rod Lakes home return

-Negative Poisson's ratio Phase transformations
+Range of elastic Poisson's ratio Negative Poisson's ratio Phase transformations

 Negative stiffness inclusions